Posts

 2. Function over form: While functionality should always dictate form, form shouldn’t necessarily dictate functionality.
 Notably, semantic elements and implementations are a priority, even if it comes at the cost of form.
 The web is for everyone, and I’m firmly of the belief that sites should respect that.

-3. JavaScript is optional: JavaScript has creeped its way into every facet of the web.
+3. JavaScript is optional: JavaScript has crept its tendrils into every facet of the web.
 This isn’t necessarily a bad thing; JavaScript has its place.
 However, that place isn’t everywhere, and users should be able to opt out and still experience the site, albeit in a potentially degraded state.

 While visiting this site with JavaScript enabled merits access to optional features, it isn’t required for the core reading experience, and everything will operate cleanly in its absence.